 Assuming the sale of the entire \$5,000,000 in Put Shares being registered hereunder pursuant to the Purchase Agreement, we will be able to receive \$5,000,000 in gross proceeds.
-Neither the Purchase Agreement nor any rights or obligations of the parties under the Purchase Agreement may be assigned by either party to any other person.
+Neither the Purchase Agreement may be assigned by either party to any other person.